Young, Black & Proud Scholarship

 Our Young, Black & Proud Scholarship (YBPS) program celebrates the talents and strengths of our young mob who wanna get further in sport, the arts or achieving academically (school, uni or TAFE).

-Thanks to our sponsors Queensland Family & Child Commission we had $2000 and 10 X $1000 scholarships to give away.
+Thanks to our sponsors Queensland Family & Child Commission we have $2000 and $1000 scholarships to give away.

 - Aboriginal and/or Torres Strait Islander persons

 - Live in South East Queensland or the Torres Strait

 - Looking for some support with your school, uni, arts or sporting dreams

 This year we’re taking applications based on the Bureau of Statistics regional areas of the following local government regions: